yash-analytics/RetailAnalytics-ApacheFlink/README.md

 - **Maven**: Employed for dependency management and to automate the building of the project.
 - **Docker**: Used to containerize the Flink environment, ensuring consistent execution across different setups.
 - **Lombok**: Reduces boilerplate code in Java, making the codebase cleaner and easier to maintain.

-**Objective/Goal**:
-- To demonstrate the capabilities of Apache Flink in processing and analyzing sales data efficiently, showcasing complex data transformations and outputs in the retail domain.

 ## Data Source, Transformation & Output